 While there are other models and other issues that may arise this has continued to be the most common reason for a fuel smell we have encountered.
 If you own a different year and model you most likely have something else going on that would require a separate inspection.

 In the event you smell fuel and you are comfortable having a look your self this is one area to inspect, sometimes tightening the clamps is okay as a temporary measure but in many cases the fuel line may actually need to be replaced as rubber over time becomes hard and brittle.
-This is yet another reason to consider using BG’s Ethanol defender especially during the winter months.

 If you are local to us know that this is something we try to keep an eye on year around and even more so during cold weather.